TechAngelX/SML-Interpreter/README.md

 - values of method arguments and local variables, which are accessed by referring to their name,
-- operands of the instruction in the so-called *operand stack* (so instructions can pop their arguments and push the result back on the operand stack) and
+- operands of the instruction in the so-called *operand stack* (so instruction can pop their arguments and push the result back on the operand stack) and
 - the value of the *program counter*, which indicates which instruction of the method will be executed next.

 We refer to the frame of the currently executed method as the *current frame* and its operand stack